ania-nunez/m431_ap23a_connect4/01_Documentation/IPERK(A).md

 Ania <ul>
 <li>I am Happy with the outcome of this Project.</li>
-<li>I've learned alot and i think this Project will have positive and usefull outcome in the future.</li>
+<li>I've learned alot and I think this Project will have positive and usefull outcome in the future.</li>
-<li>I sometimes were a bit stressed to finishj the code and my part of the Documentation but we finished everything in time.</li>
+<li>I sometimes were a bit stressed to finish the code and my part of the Documentation but we finished everything in time.</li>
 </ul>